akramulhasan/sovware-directory/README.md

 # Custom Registration login and redirection
 ## No post found message need to show with Ajax
 ## Redirect to frontend after login
+## After submit the service will be in under review by admin